Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 # Responsiveness
-All efforts have been made during testing to ensure responsiveness regardless of the medium being used
+All efforts have been made during testing to ensure responsiveness regardless of the medium being used.

+It took some time to iron out various features but was worth it in the end when ALL my volunteers on various different phones, laptops, tablets etc. replied saying that  landscape and portrait views were satisfactory

 ![Image](https://github.com/zonkolooney/electromotors_ms1/blob/master/assets/images/Am-I-Responsive_electromotors.jpg)